 Few artists enjoy writing them.
 Some, if pressed, might admit they don’t look forward to reading them.
 But chances are that you’ll someday encounter an opportunity – a grant you’d like to apply for, a juried exhibition, etc. – that is going to require you to submit an artist statement.
 That means, of course, that you’ll have to have write one.

-Why do gate-keepers ask for artist statements (especially given the first two sentences of this article)?
-Well, the answer is two-fold, and the reasons can guide your future writing/revision.
+Why do gate-keepers ask for artist statements?
+Well, the answer is two-fold, and the reasons can guide your future writing and revision.

 The first is that funding organizations, schools, galleries, or other gate-keepers are offering to make an investment in the promise of your work.
 Since there are doubtless many artists vying for that same investment, gate-keepers want a sign – they want proof – that you’ll have the professional capacity to make the most of it.
 Fair or not, a competently written artist statement with correct spelling and punctuation makes for a decent signifier that you’ll be able to deliver on your promise.
 If the statement can also genuinely enhance the experience of your work, even better.

-Which brings me to the second point: an artist statement can, in an ideal scenario, deepen the audience’s experience of your work without reducing or over-explaining it.
+Which brings me to the second point: an artist statement can, ideally, deepen the audience’s experience of your work without reducing or over-explaining it.
 It can, as artist Pat Shannon puts it, “allow people a way to get closer to the work while still having their own experience.”

 First Do No Harm